dhruv1294/HomeDecorVR/README.md

 `model` - Data model representing both the 2D floorplan and all of the items in it

-`three` - 3D view/controller for viewing and modifying item placement
+`three` - VR view/controller for viewing and modifying item placement

 ### `example/` Directory